sleepertassly/crypto-playground/README.md

 # crypto-playground
-A playground for cryptography enthusiast.
+A playground for cryptography enthusiasts.